GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/service-worker/index.md

 addEventListener('activate', e => e.waitUntil(activate()));
 ```

 The build result should include a bundled version of `index.js`, the processed stylesheet, and the image asset - all with [hashed URLs](/hashing/).
-An `index.html` file with the JavaScript and CSS resources should also be produced, as well as a processed version of the `sw.js` service worker.
-The HTML file and service worker cannot have hashed URLs.
+The HTML file and processed service worker script should also be output, without being hashed.

-To pass this test, the service worker needs to be aware of the final URL of all assets produced by the build:
+To pass this test, the service worker needs to be aware of the final URL of `index.js`, `styles.css`, `image.png`, and `index.html`.

-- All HTML files
-- All scripts
-- All stylesheets
-- All assets
-- Any fonts included in the stylesheets

 The service worker should also have access to a variable or identifier that can be used to create a cache name.
-This identifier should be generated based on the content of all cached files, as well the service worker itself.
+This identifier should be generated based on the content of all cached files.